emma-wilson/syrf_userguide/stage-settings.md

 ![Hide Excluded Studies](/figs/Stage-Advanced-settings-hide-excluded-studies.png)

-There are 2 options for how the statistics for excluded session are grouped, and each option has further configurable options:
+There are 2 options for how the statistics for excluded studies are grouped, and each option has further configurable options indicating how the statistics for excluded studies are presented in the annotation progress bar:
 1) When "Hide excluded studies form reviewers" is not ticked:
-* Group excluded session statistic with unexcluded studies
+* Group excluded session statistic with unexcluded
 * Separate excluded session statistics

 ![Hide Excluded Studies - grouping 1](/figs/Stage-Advanced-settings-excluded-grouping-1.png)